omnivector-solutions/osd-documentation/master/_sources/configuration/configuration.rst.txt

 Configuration and Administration
 ================================

-Each slurm component charm exposes a set of zero or more administrative actions and charm configuration options.
+Each Slurm component charm exposes a set of zero or more administrative actions and charm configuration options.
 Some configuration options are represented across charms and others are charm specific.